See Camp Information

 Compost Education Center

 To learn more about composting vegetative debris, visit the Compost Education Center in Bond Park.
 A self-guided trail demonstrates how to compost, the environmental and economic benefits of composting, and how to use the resulting product to enrich and improve soil.
-Public Works & Utilities, (919) 469-4090
+Public Works & Utilities, 311 or (919) 469-4090

 See Special Events

 When replacing an existing driveway or adding another residential driveway, a permit is required for the work being done in the public right-of-way and may be obtained from the Inspections & Permits Department.
-Inspections and Permits, (919) 469-4046.
+Inspections and Permits, 311 or (919) 469-4046.

 An easement is a legal interest in property for a specific purpose, such as giving a company access to run a telephone line underground.
 Utility easements that are dedicated to the Town of Cary cover water and/or sanitary sewer lines and are typically 20 feet wide.
 After the easement is granted, the property owner continues to maintain the easement just like the rest of the yard.
 Ground covers or grasses may be planted within an easement.